AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 Any contributions you make are of course greatly appreciated.

-If you enjoy my content and you want to donate me a cup of coffee, you can do [here](https://github.com/AlbertoMontalesi/JavaScript-ES6-for-beginners-ebook/tree/33fc6a922b67c3f7e105bd14b3828b77a67ebdb4/paypal.me/albertomontalesi/README.md).
+If you enjoy my content and you want to donate me a cup of coffee, you can do so [here](https://github.com/AlbertoMontalesi/JavaScript-ES6-for-beginners-ebook/tree/33fc6a922b67c3f7e105bd14b3828b77a67ebdb4/paypal.me/albertomontalesi/README.md).

 ## License